Virtual disks as data storage

 In other words, a virtual disk is a container with data.
 Such a container is an element of a virtual machine which utilizes the resources of a physical computer storage.

-Utilizing a virtual system
+Utilization of a virtual system

 Users need more and more applications for effective task solving.
 As the amount of information is increasing by leaps and bounds, a variety of new methods for storing and releasing it constantly appear.